 Session 6 Culmination of course – Crime scene investigation and evidence analysis:

-If you would like more information contact us on 01484 860 599 or email us at email@example.com alternatively you can register your interest in attending the event at here once you’ve done that we will be in touch to let you know if you’ve been sucessfull.
+If you would like more information contact us on 01484 860 599 or email us at firstname.lastname@example.org alternatively you can register your interest in attending the event by clicking here once you’ve done that we will be in touch to let you know if you have been successful.